RhysTyler112/Back-End-Development-Project/README.md

 ## Register

-Form is rendered to register for the site, checks if user is already in database, if not adds them to database.
-Prompt on the form if already registered with link to Log In page.
+Form is rendered to register for the site, checks if the user is already in the database, if not adds them to the database.
+Prompt on the form if already registered with a link to the Log In page.

 <img src="static/README/register.png">
 <br><br>

 ## Homepage

-Homepage is available to all users where they can see all the class that are avaiable with the desciption, date, time, cost and button to book on to the class.
-If more than 6 classes are avaible there is a pagination to take you to the next page of classes.
+Homepage is available to all users where they can see all the classes that are available with the description, date, time, cost and button to book on to the class.
+If more than 6 classes are available there is a pagination to take you to the next page of classes.

 <summary>Classes</summary>
 <br>